modalitysystems/modalitysoftware-docs/twa/automation/customerHosted.md

 ## Step 3 Configure Table Storage settings

-Finally, you will need to have [Azure Storage Explorer](https://azure.microsoft.com/en-gb/features/storage-explorer/) installed and you must have access to the Teamwork Automation table storage account.
+You will need to have [Azure Storage Explorer](https://azure.microsoft.com/en-gb/features/storage-explorer/) installed and you must have access to the Teamwork Automation table storage account.

 Navigate to the storage account that has been deployed to Azure.
 This should start "ta".